ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

     ```

 #### Step 2 - NSCF(bands) Calculation
-The second step is to use the obtained charge density to construct Hamiltonian at a
+The second step is to use the obtained charge density to construct Hamiltonian
-certain set of k-points and diagonalize them obtain the Kohn-Sham eigenvalues at those k-points.
+at a certain set of k-points and diagonalize them obtain the Kohn-Sham
-This is called a non-self-consistent field (NSCF) calculation as the charge
+eigenvalues at those k-points.
+This is called a non-self-consistent field (NSCF)
-density is kept fixed.
+calculation as the charge density is kept fixed.
+We choose a set of k-points
-We choose a set of k-points along a path in the Brillouin zone so that we can
+along a path in the Brillouin zone so that we can later visualize how the
-later visualize how the eigenvalues change along this path.
+eigenvalues change along this path.

-Since diamond has a face-centred cubic (FCC) lattice, we have
-chosen the path `Γ-X-U|K-Γ-L-W-X` where `U|K` means no k-point is sampled between `U` and `K`.

 A brief overview of the
 [:link:input file](03_bandstructure/02_C_diamond_nscf.in) is